AnnaRyb/markdownrepo/README.md

  **__Step 3.
 FIND THE ERROR/S__**
- >By drilling this issue further down, you can learn what the exact type of issue was encountered, such as JavaScript error increase.
+ >By drilling this issue further down, you can learn what type of issue was encountered, such as JavaScript error increase.